 Eli Buchdahl (’19)

-Last year I was in South Korea, studying the language and developing a stronger relationship with my Korean identity – as someone who presents as fully white, it will be lost unless I choose to value it.
+Two years ago I was in South Korea, studying the language and developing a stronger relationship with my Korean identity – as someone who presents as fully white, it will be lost unless I choose to value it.

 High School: I attended the Heschel School, a pluralistic Jewish day school in New York City, from kindergarten through high school.

 Background: I’m an observant Reform Jew (which, as I see it, is not an oxymoron) with Ashkenazi and Korean roots.
 Politically, I was considered to the left in my day school community, but likely wouldn’t have been at many high schools, especially others in NYC – I’m closer to Democratic party line than its progressive wing.